anton-mcquinn/amdb/README.md

 - [wikipedia-movie-data](https://github.com/prust/wikipedia-movie-data?tab=readme-ov-file)
 - [How to set up a node.js backend with typescript](https://dev.to/sulistef/how-to-set-up-a-nodejs-backend-using-expressjs-and-typescript-1655)
 - [Node-Postgres docs](https://node-postgres.com/apis/pool)
+- Github Copilot was used for some boilerplate code, and Claude was used minimally for some debugging.

 A movie database application built for a Cornerstone Systems Northwest interview project.